 A paragraph later, Jakie is divorced.
 There's precious little information about twin sons Jeff and Mark (recent high school graduates), and only slightly more about grown daughter Sadie (engaged to be married, starred in a school play, a bit of a spendthrift, works with her mom sometimes, a "real personality").
 (If no one minds, I'll be her.)

 The second chapter explores Jakie's upbringing and philosophy, and some of her post-divorce angst.
 The granddaughter of Danish immigrants, the daughter of a grocer, she hasn't traveled or graduated from college or enjoyed a career.
-She recalls a conversation with a girlhood friend:
+She recalls a conversation with a girlhood friend:"I want to be a nurse when I grow up," said Carolyn.

 "Not me," said Jakie.
 "I want to be a mother."